dflippo/UU2014/README.md

 * The theme will intelligently prompt you to install several plugins that add functionality to the theme.
 You can skip their installation but the theme will automatically use:
     - Meteor Slides: This plugin allows you to create slides and slideshows.
 The UU2014 settings page allows you to set a slideshow as a rotating header throughout the site.
     - Featured Articles Lite: This plugin allows you to create a very nice new post slider on your homepage.
 This is especially nice if you use a page as your homepage.
 You set the ID# of your home page slider in the UU2014 settings page.
-* The 'style.css' file is organized so that you can see which styles came from _s and which have been updated by UU2014.
-If you wish to further tweak the styles, we recommend leaving both the _s and UU2014 styles in place and adding your own overrides at the bottom of the file.
-Please provide feedback to the authors if you have improvements that could benefit other congregations using the theme.
+* The 'style.css' file is organized so that you can see which styles came from _s and which have been updated by UU2014. * Please provide feedback to the authors if you have improvements that could benefit other congregations using the theme.
 * Licensed under GPLv2 or later. :) Use it to make something cool.

 Getting Started